TaskManagement is a world itself.

-In this article, we’ll explain a crucial concept related to task management because we believe it’s not understanding it that people’s lives become chaotic managing their projects.
+In this article, I’ll explain a crucial concept related to task management because I believe it’s not understanding it that people’s lives become chaotic managing their projects.

-Think for a moment about this and tell us if you feel identified:
+Think for a moment about this and tell me if you feel identified:

 That’s where differentiating task macro-management and task micro-management makes sense to solve this scenario.

 So, without further ado, let’s dive in!

 Task Macro-Management refers to that wide perspective, that bird’s eye view you need to know where you want to go, what you want to achieve, and where you should focus your attention.